chippers/blog/content/thing/tauri-params.md

 ### Custom Types

 The second way to use `Params` was to pass custom types to `Builder::new()` to utilize custom types for events, window labels, and more.
-It is not necessary to remove these custom types completely, but they may need to be converted to a string or string slice when passing them into API functions now.
+It is not necessary to remove these custom types completely, but they may now need to be converted to a string or string slice when passing them into API functions now.
 Additionally, you will need to drop them as arguments for the builder.

 The way to write the builder if you are using [wry] is: